xaviertintin/workshop-prelesson-cloud/_episodes/06-clean.md

 argo delete -n argo @latest
 ```

-Delete namespace and delete all files
+Delete the argo namespace and all yaml files and configurations with:

 ```bash
 kubectl delete ns argo